 Want to get reservations in the best campsites in the best locations?
-Well you can if you’ll just do a little advance planning.
+You can if you’ll just do a little advance planning.

 Trip Planning – Using Anchor Points

-We recommend planning some trip “anchor points” of where to base yourself out of for the week, the month, (however long you want to be in a general area) and then decide what you want to see within the geographical areas of those anchor points.
+We recommend planning some trip “anchor points” of where to base yourself for the week, and the month, (however long you want to be in a general area) and then decide what you want to see within the geographical areas of those anchor points.
 These can be outlying areas or major cities.
-Where ever you want to call “basecamp” for where you will be staying.
+Wherever you want to call “basecamp” for where you will be staying.

 Using our Free Trip Planning Template in 6 easy steps.

 Step 1 – Download our free trip planning template (we’ve made this available for you for FREE).
 This is the same sheet I’ve used for the past 3 years.
 I’ve found it works GREAT to keep track of expenses, campground reservations, and more.